derlin/hashnode-blog/cm8d2o0ww000808i5hadm4sj3.md

 The most important one is `Cf-Cache-Status`, which can take the following values:

-* `HIT` → cacheable content, served from the cache.
+* `HIT` → cacheable resource, served from the cache.

-* `MISS` → cacheable content, never cached (or at least not in the cache at the time of the request).
+* `MISS` → cacheable resource, never cached (or at least not in the cache at the time of the request).
 Served from the origin.

-* `EXPIRED` → cacheable content, was in the cache but has an expired TTL.
+* `EXPIRED` → cacheable resource, was in the cache but has an expired TTL.
 Served from the origin.

-* `BYPASS` → cacheable content, not cached due to directive, cookie, etc …
+* `BYPASS` → cacheable resource, not cached due to directive, cookie, etc …

-* `DYNAMIC` → uncacheable content
+* `DYNAMIC` → uncacheable resource

 So, resources (or URLs) are organized into *cacheable* and *uncacheable* assets.
 Cacheable resources have more nuanced statuses, depending on the state of the Cloudflare cache and other settings such as the TTL, the Cookies, etc.